 Other Comments or Requirements:

-- Exempted coverages listed above may be exported under the following requirements: placement through licensed Florida surplus lines agent and eligibility with Florida Office of Insurance Regulation for such coverages based on finding that insurer is able to meet its financial obligations.
+- Exempted coverages listed above may be exported under the following requirements: placement through a licensed Florida surplus lines agent and with an insurer made eligible by the Florida Office of Insurance Regulation for such coverages based on finding that insurer is able to meet its financial obligations.
 Most classes of aviation and wet marine are exempt from Florida surplus lines tax; however, personal & pleasure aircraft and personal & pleasure boats and yachts are taxable classes.
-All such classes unless they are governmental would be subject to the Florida Surplus Lines Service Office fee of 0.15% and any other applicable assessments.
+All such classes unless they are governmental would be subject to the current Florida Surplus Lines Service Office fee and any other applicable assessments.
 Currently the only applicable assessment in Florida is the Emergency Management Preparedness Act, which is $2.00 (personal lines) and $4.00 (commercial lines) flat fee at policy inception.
 This fee would not be applicable to aviation or wet marine.
 Aviation and wet marine are not subject to the diligent effort search requirement.Sec.
 (FLDOI) 626.918 (5) of the Florida Insurance Code also allows a Florida surplus lines agent to place a risk, in whole or in part, with an unauthorized insurer (i.e., one not on the Florida eligibility list) that is otherwise eligible for export in the surplus lines market, but can not be procured from eligible surplus lines insurers, as long as certain conditions are met.
 These conditions include: 1) A signed statement from the Florida agent with the Florida Office of Insurance Regulation (OIR) setting forth such facts and the % of the risk placed with the unauthorized insurer; 2) a $50,000 deposit with the FLDOI by the unauthorized insurer for each such risk; 3) the filing by the Florida agent of a certified copy of the insurer’s statement of condition as of year end showing that the insurer has net assets at least equal to the amount required for licensed companies in the state; 4) a signed statement by the insured contained in the policy, binder or cover note, confirming, among other things, that the insured is aware that the insurer in question is not approved in Florida.

 However, subsection (6) of this section states that when not more than 12.5% of the risk is so eligible for placement with an unauthorized insurer in Florida under subsection 5 of this statute, than the OIR may, at its discretion, only require the agent to obtain a signed statement as noted in item 4 above before placing the risk.